How can I offer my content on iTunes?

 How do I deliver content to iTunes after my contract has been approved?

-After you contract has been approved, you will have access to iTunes Producer, Apple's tool to prepare and deliver your content.
-Music videos, ringtones, concert films, and iTunes LP cannot currently be delivered through iTunes Producer.
-You will need to work with an Apple-approved encoding house to deliver these content types.
+After your contract has been approved, you will have access to iTunes Producer, Apple's tool to prepare and deliver your content.
+Note that music videos and concert films cannot currently be delivered using iTunes Producer.
+You will need to work with an Apple-approved encoding house to deliver music videos and concert films.

 How do I get more information about submitting music to the iTunes Store?

 For questions about submitting music to the iTunes Store, email firstname.lastname@example.org.